jtremback/cosmos-sdk/poc/slowapp/README.md

 ```

 ### Theory: why RPC stalls and how to avoid it
 - **Why stall happens:** CometBFT processes ABCI requests in order.
 During `FinalizeBlock` → `EndBlock` → `Commit`, Comet issues requests to the app and waits for responses before moving forward.
-Its own `/abci_query` RPC calls are multiplexed onto ABCI but effectively block behind those in-flight ABCI calls.
+Its own `/abci_*` RPC calls are multiplexed onto ABCI but effectively block behind those in-flight ABCI calls.
 - **SDK capability:** `BaseApp.CreateQueryContextWithCheckHeader` selects the query MultiStore `qms` if set via `SetQueryMultiStore`, otherwise the commit MultiStore `cms`.
-When `qms` is used, it snapshots state at the latest committed version: `qms.CacheMultiStoreWithVersion(latest)`.
+When `qms` is used, it snapshots state at the latest committed version.
 No writes are taken, so queries are not serialized with block writes.

+### Is SetQueryMultiStore required for this demo?
+- For the fast example `GET /abci_info`: not strictly.
+It calls `BaseApp.Info()` directly (reads last commit metadata) and bypasses Comet entirely, so it’s already fast.
+- For general state queries (gRPC/module APIs using `CreateQueryContext`): recommended.
+A separate read-only query multistore ensures consistent snapshots at the latest committed height and avoids any interaction with write paths.

 ### Code excerpts